harelsegev/INDXRipper/README.md

 ## Motivation

-In NTFS, $INDEX_ALLOCATION attributes are used to keep track of which files are in which folders.
+In NTFS, $INDEX_ALLOCATION attributes are used to keep track of which files are in which folder.
 A folder's $INDEX_ALLOCATION attribute contains an entry for every file in that folder.
 Those entries are called index entries, and they contain some of the file's metadata:
 * File name
 * File size
 * Allocated size of file (size on disk)